janakgithub/angular-github/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Only on Merge to Master branch automated script will get executed which will:

+ 1. Install the dependencies npm install
+ 2. Unit Test the application using: ng test
+ 3. Build the application using: ng build

 ## On main branch different line for conflict.
 ##Creating a conflict by adding this line.